abbreviatedman/dangerroom/README.md

 ## Feature Walkthrough

-### Walking Through It All Visually

-- Show left and right prompts by cd-ing around.
-- # It's easy to skim input and output when they line up, so no information is on the left side.
-- # Right side tracks working and parent directories only.
-- # The theme eschews extraneous information easily gettable elsewhere, like the full path, or the current time or user.
-- cd into repo to show minimal git info
-- edit command to show Vim indicator

-### A Walkthrough With Text And Screenshots

-#### Minimal Left-Side Prompt For Easy History Parsing
+### Minimal Left-Side Prompt For Easy History Parsing

 Someone used to the command line can easily skim over the unimportant information to quickly eye the input/output info in a terminal.
 But it's easier, for new command-line users and experts alike, to have the not-immediately-relevant info kept separate from the always-relevant back-and-forth conversation between user and system that is the command line's main job.